TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 1. **Cosmos DB vs. Vector Databases**: Decided to use Cosmos DB for its combination of document storage and vector capabilities, despite potential cost implications.
 2. **Custom Excel Processing**: Chose to implement a specialized Excel decoder rather than using the standard one to better preserve tabular structure.
 3. **Filter Generation Approach**: Opted for an AI-driven approach to filter generation rather than a rule-based system for greater flexibility.
+4. **Single Container for Schema and Data**: Decided to store schema information in the same container as the data for simplicity and improved data locality.

 ### Open Questions
 1. **Scaling Strategy**: How to efficiently scale the system for very large datasets?